DonGuillotine/geometry-calculator/README.md

 # GeometryCalculator Smart Contract

 This project is a Solidity smart contract for calculating the area of triangles, rectangles, and squares.
-The contract is designed to run on the Ethereum blockchain and has been deployed on the Sepolia testnet.
+The contract is designed to run on the Ethereum blockchain and has been deployed on the Lisk Sepolia testnet.

 ## Table of Contents